 Contact our office today to learn how attorney Daniel P. Emkey can defend you against charges of violating your Reading probation or parole.
 We accept major credit cards and interpreters are available in all languages.

-Call our trusted Berks County criminal defense attorneys at (610) 200-6103 and receive a free consultation.
+Call our trusted Berks County criminal defense attorneys at (610) 200-6103 and receive a complementary consultation.